4DGB/4DGBWorkflow/doc/publishing.md

 ```
 3. Update the template test in ``testing/test_template.py``

+4. Update the example project per instructions above.

-4. Rebuild the Docker images
+5. Rebuild the Docker images
 ```sh
 make docker
 ```

-5. Tag the new docker images with your new version number and push both tags to DockerHub (You'll need to be logged into an account with permissions to do so)
+6. Tag the new docker images with your new version number and push both tags to DockerHub (You'll need to be logged into an account with permissions to do so)
 ```sh
 make docker-tag
 ```

-6. Push an updated python module to pypi.
+7. Push an updated python module to pypi.
 Do this by running make on the `module` target. `make` will
 create a clean version of the `4dgb-workflow` module, and attempt to upload it to `pypi` with `twine`.
 If `twine` is not installed, or if you do not have permission to upload the module to `pypi`, this
 will fail.